Jared Porter: New York Mets

-Porter was hired by the New York Mets on December 13, 2020 to be the club’s Executive Vice President & General Manager.
-During his time as General Manager, the Mets traded for Francisco Lindor, Carlos Carrasco (baseball), and Joey Lucchesi.
-Porter was fired by the Mets without cause on January 19, 2021 after a story surfaced about inappropriate text messages he sent to a foreign female reporter in 2016.
+Porter was hired by the New York Mets on December 13, 2020, to be the club's executive vice president and general manager.
+During his time as general manager, the Mets traded for Francisco Lindor, Carlos Carrasco, and Joey Lucchesi.

-Incident with female reporter

 On January 18, 2021, ESPN writers Mina Kimes and Jeff Passan published an article alleging a personal relationship that Porter had with a foreign female reporter in 2016 while working for the Chicago Cubs.
-After many mutual and personal text messages back and forth between Porter and the reporter, he sent her 50+ short text messages without response culminating with a sexually explicit photo.
+After many mutual and personal text messages back and forth between Porter and the reporter, he sent her over sixty short text messages without response culminating with a sexually explicit photo.
 At this point, the reporter responded to Porter that she felt the photo was inappropriate and offensive, to which he apologized, marking the end of their communication.
-The Mets fired Porter without cause less than 12 hours after the article was published.
+Mets’ owner Steve Cohen terminated Porter the next day.
+He was succeeded by Zack Scott in an interim position.

+Blend

+Porter is a co-founder of Blend, a mental health coaching company that works with MLB players, NHL players, NCAA men's and women's athletes, high school athletes, youth athletes, and private clients.

 Personal life

-Porter resides in Western North Carolina and Southwest Florida with his wife, Mandy.
+Porter resides in Naples, Florida with his wife, Mandy.